allenwp/AgX-GLSL-Shaders/README.md

 The config was built more specifically for Blender, but other software that supports OCIO v2 should also be able to use it.

-The two featuring image formations (view transforms) are Guard Rail and AgX.
-Guard Rail is targeted as a replacement for Blender's "Standard", while AgX is targeted as a replacement for "Filmic".
+The featuring image formation (view transform) is AgX, which is targeted as a replacement for "Filmic".

 "AgX" the name is a pseudo-chemical notation of silver halide, commonly used in photographic film, therefore, AgX is an alias of Filmic.

-AgX is similar to Filmic as a sigmoid-driven formation, while Guard Rail is a minimalist image formation that broke-out from AgX, that only touches values out of the valid [0, 1] target display medium range.

 `AgX` Image formation does two things
 - It forms a [0.0, 1.0] closed domain image from the unbounded radiometric-like tristimulus data that modern 3D render engines like Cycles and Eevee produce.